wp-plugins/download-attachments/readme.txt

 * Option to select from all Media Library files or only those attached to a post
 * 2 shortcodes
 * 5 functions and multiple filter hooks for developers
-* Option to use caption and/or description for download links
+* Option to use attachment caption and/or description for download links description
 * Compatible with WPML & Polylang
 * .pot file for translations included